What You’ll Learn

-In Virginia, organizations that have received recognition of federal income tax exemption under IRC Sec.
+In Virginia, organizations which have received federal income tax exemption under IRC Sec.
 501(c)(3) are automatically exempt from state income tax, except on unrelated business income.
 Some organizations may choose to send a copy of their IRS determination letter to the state department of revenue to indicate the organization’s position that it qualifies for the exemption.
-Note that, although an organization may be exempt, if it has unrelated business taxable income (“UBTI”) that is subject to federal taxation, that UBTI also may be subject to state income tax and local business taxes.
-[See Va.
-Code Ann. § 58.1-401(5).]
-Consult with an accountant or attorney if you have questions about your organization’s tax liability.
+Note that, although an organization may be exempt, if it has unrelated business taxable income (UBTI) that is subject to federal taxation, that UBTI may be subject to state income tax and local business taxes (Va.
+Code Ann. § 58.1-401(5)).
+Consult with an accountant or attorney to confirm.

 Nonprofit organizations are not automatically exempt from local real estate and property taxes and license fees.
 Although the Virginia Code exempts many organizations from local taxes (Va.
 Code Ann. § 58.1-3600 et seq.) and license fees (Va.
 Code Ann. § 58.1-3703(c)(18)), organizations must affirmatively seek an exemption from local tax authorities.

-Certain nonprofit organizations are exempt from paying sales and use taxes.
+Certain nonprofit organizations are exempt from paying sales and use taxes if they meet specified criteria.
 Va.
 Code Ann. § 58.1-609.11.
-More information about the exemption application is available at the Virginia Department of Taxation website.
+The exemption is not automatic; the organization must apply to the Virginia Department of Taxation for approval.
 An accountant or attorney can provide specific answers to your organization’s eligibility for the exemption.

 a Volunteer Attorney in Virginia